199-biotechnologies/mcp-send-email/README.md

 2. **Permission errors with NPX**
    - Try clearing the NPX cache: `npx clear-npx-cache`
-   - Or install globally: `npm install -g @199-biotechnologies/resend-mcp`
+   - Or install globally: `npm install -g resend-mcp-server`

 3. **Server not appearing in Claude**
    - Check your configuration file syntax